Compare & get lowest quotes

 WELCOME TO Canadian L.I.C.
 INC

-Super Visa allows Parents or Grand Parents to stay in Canada for up to two years at a time andis offered to parents of Permanent and Canadian residents.
-A Super Visa helps reunite Parents and Grandparents with family.
-SuperVisa can be issued for up to two years to ten years.
+Super Visa allows Parents or grandparents to stay in Canada for up to two years at a time and is offered to parents of Permanent and Canadian residents.
+A super visa helps reunite Parents and Grandparents with family.
+Super Visa can be issued for up to two years to ten years.
 Applicants must show they have medical travel insurance set up for one year after arriving in Canada.
-You can purchase this medical Insurance on behalf of the family member who is visiting.
+You can purchase this medical insurance on behalf of the family member who is visiting.

 We understand how important family is, and when your parents or grandparents live in another country, bringing them closer to you becomes so much more important.
-In the process of helping your family members come to Canada, you may have come across the term Super Visa or Super Visa Insurance plan.
+In the process of helping your family members come to Canada, you may have come across the term super visa or Super Visa Insurance Plan.
 If no one has explained to you exactly what this is, then here’s some more information to help you get

 started.

-We’ve made it easy to compare Super Visa insurance plans in Canada.
-Just enter your information into the easy-to-use form and choose the plan that’s right for you.
-Compare quotes from top insurance providers before submitting your application to Citizenship and Immigration Canada.
-In
+We’ve made it easy to compare the Super Visa Insurance Policies in Canada.
+Just enter your information into the easy-to-use form and choose the right plan for you.
+Compare Super Visa Insurance quotes from top insurance providers before submitting your application to Citizenship and Immigration Canada.
+In a few short minutes, you’ll know if you’re eligible for coverage and how much it will cost.

-Are you planning to have your Parents or Grandparents visit you and your family in Canada and need to obtain Super Visa Insurance?
+Are you planning to have your parents or grandparents visit you and your family in Canada, and do you need to obtain a Super Visa Travel Insurance Plan?
 You may be wondering how to afford it.
 The good news is that many insurance providers offer flexible payment options, including monthly payments, to make reuniting families in Canada easier.
+As per Immigration, Refugees, and Citizenship Canada (IRCC), under the Super Visa Insurance Monthly Plan, the first two months’ premium needs to be paid upfront.
+This means that you can spread the cost of the Super Visa Insurance over a longer period, making it more affordable.
+Additionally, if you are already in Canada and applying to extend your visa, you can arrange for monthly payments with your insurance provider.

-Don’t let the cost of Super Visa Insurance prevent you from visiting your loved ones in Canada.
+We will guide you through the process and answer any questions you may have to ensure you get the best policy for your needs & within your budget.
+Don’t let the Super Visa Insurance costs prevent you from visiting your loved ones in Canada.
 With flexible monthly payment options, you can spread the cost over time and enjoy peace of mind knowing that you are properly covered in case of any medical emergencies.
+Contact us today to learn more about our Super Visa Insurance Monthly Plans and how we can help you obtain the coverage you need at an affordable price.

 Are you applying for a Super Visa for your parents or Grandparents?
 Not sure what documents you need to apply for this?